-The Credit Agreement provides for 30% warrant coverage against amounts funded under the facility, priced at a 20% premium to the trailing 20-day average price on the closing date of each such funding.
+The Credit Agreement provided for 30% warrant coverage against amounts funded under the facility, priced at a 20% premium to the trailing 20-day average price on the closing date of each such funding.
 At the initial closing, upon funding of the initial \$30.0 million under the facility, the Company issued to the Lenders an aggregate of 19,148,936 warrants to purchase shares of the Company's common stock at \$0.47 per share, exercisable for a five-year period following issuance.
-Incremental warrants are issuable upon further draw-downs under the facility.

 The Company recorded the warrants at present value of \$5.5 million as a component of Additional paid-in capital on the condensed consolidated balance sheet as of January 24, 2023, and discounted the Term Loan by \$5.5 million (the "Term Loan Discount").
 The Term Loan Discount is being amortized to interest expense over the term of the Credit Agreement.
-The Company recorded \$0.3 million of interest amortization for the three months ended March 31, 2023.